nkrajew/baseball_proj/README.md

 # Fantasy Baseball Prediction Model: Project Overview
 - Created a machine learning model to predict MLB players’ offensive fantasy value for the next season given their past statistics to help in future fantasy baseball drafts.
 - Compared output of model to historical ADP rankings to see if the model gave me an edge over ADP.
-- Downloaded 9 years of historical data (2010-2018) from FanGraphs (link in Data Sources section below)
+- Downloaded 9 years of historical data (2010-2018) from FanGraphs (link in Data Sources section below).
-- Manipulated the raw data to create a "Fantasy Value" and the input dataset for the models
+- Manipulated the raw data to create a "Fantasy Value" and the input dataset for the models.
-- Optimized Linear, Elastic Net, Random Forest, XGBoost, LightGBM, and SVM models using GridSearchCV (LightGBM used BayesianOptimization) to reach the best model
+- Optimized Linear, Elastic Net, Random Forest, XGBoost, LightGBM, and SVM models using GridSearchCV (LightGBM used BayesianOptimization) to reach the best model.

 ## Code and Resources Used
 **Python Version:** 3.7\